3rd Space Operations Squadron: World War II

 The squadron supported the strategic air offensive over the Japanese Home Islands.
-By the end of the war, the 3rd PRS had flown 460 combat missions mainly over Japan. y the end of the war, the 3d had flown 460 combat missions mainly over Japan.
+By the end of the war, the 3rd PRS had flown 460 combat missions mainly over Japan.
+By the end of the war, the 3d had flown 460 combat missions mainly over Japan.
 Shortly after the end of the war, the growing importance of its radio countermeasures mission in comparison to its photographic mission was recognized by its redesignation as the 3rd Reconnaissance Squadron, Very Long Range (Photographic-RCM).
 It remained in the Western Pacific performing reconnaissance mapping flights over Japan, Korea, and China.

 The squadron's F-13s returned to the United States in early 1946 for storage or reassignment.
 It was inactivated in early 1947.

 From the 1980s

 In 1985, the initial cadre of Air Force NATO III and DSCS II satellite operators received training at Sunnyvale Air Force Station, California.
 These personnel relocated to Falcon Air Force Base in 1987 and became Operating Location-AB, Consolidated Space Test Center.
 These men and women became the nucleus of what would eventually become the 3rd Space Operations Squadron (SOPS).
 On 2 August 1988, OL-AB began 24-hour operations at Falcon AFS.
 By May 1989, OL-AB was conducting station-keeping maneuvers on NATO III and DSCS II satellites.
-On 2 February 1990, OL-AB was discontinued and its personnel, equipment and mission transferred to the newly activated 3rd Satellite Control Squadron (SCS).
+On 2 February 1990, OL-AB was discontinued and its personnel, equipment and mission were transferred to the newly activated 3rd Satellite Control Squadron (SCS).

 In November 1990, the 3d SCS was directed to relocate a DSCS II satellite from over the Pacific to a position over the Indian Ocean to support Operation Desert Shield.
 The series of relocation maneuvers were completed in December 1990 and the satellite was then configured for operational use.
 Crews saved a failing FLTSATCOM spacecraft just as Operation Desert Storm commenced, ensuring the U.S. Navy's two carrier groups had command and control of their aircraft.

-On 11 July 1991, in a formal operations turnover ceremony, the squadron accepted complete operational mission transfer of all assigned satellite programs.
+On 11 July 1991, in a formal operations turnover ceremony, the squadron accepted the complete operational mission transfer of all assigned satellite programs.
 This transfer officially established operational control of the assigned DOD communications satellites to Air Force Space Command.

 On 30 January 1992, as part of a reorganization at Falcon AFB, the 3d SCS was redesignated the 3d SOPS.